scp756-221/course-site/docs/a1/page.md

 Assignment&nbsp;4, we'll have moved up to debugging a server running remotely on AWS.

-In each of these exercises, the service will have the same "bug", that the `test` command throws an exception in the server and returns a `500` status code, indicating
+In each of these exercises, the service has the same "bug": that the `test` command throws an exception in the server and returns a `500` status code, indicating
 ["Internal Server Error"](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
-Removing the exception and returning a `200` status code (indicating ["OK"](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html)) will be trivial and require no knowledge of Python or even of how the server works. **The point of this part of the assignment is to practice reading a service's log output and restarting the fixed service.** The trivial "bug" is at most a [MacGuffin](https://en.wikipedia.org/wiki/MacGuffin) to practice this cycle.
+Removing the exception and returning a `200` status code (indicating ["OK"](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html)) will be trivial and require no deep understanding of Python or even of how the server works. **The point of this part of the assignment is to practice reading a service's log output and restarting the fixed service.** The trivial "bug" is at most a [MacGuffin](https://en.wikipedia.org/wiki/MacGuffin) to practice this cycle.

-### Fixing a defect in a local service (the easy case)
+### Fixing defect in a local service (the Easiest Case)

-For this assignment, we'll start with the easiest case.
+This assignment encompasses the Easiest Case where the service is local to you.
 The server log is just the output in its terminal window.
 The log shows the stack traceback from the exception, as well as other information.
-In particular, the first line of server output will have something like
+In particular, look for a line of output similar to this:

 ~~~
 [2021-12-03 01:17:29,510] ERROR in app: Unique code: c69314133f0dfb2a79c93278335d6c10ed60498c20b03d49168db2344d579d89
 ~~~

 Ignore the `ERROR` tag---this is just an informational message.
-The unique code you see on the right will differ from the one above and it will vary for each assignment/student.
+The unique code you see will differ from the one above as it varies for each assignment/student.

-To fix the "bug" this time, copy the code (the 64 hex characters, in this case the sequence `c69314...579d89`), open the file`c756-exer/e-k8s/s2/standalone/app.py` in Visual Studio Code, and paste it between the empty single quotes in the `if` statement of the
+To fix this "bug", copy the code (the 64 hex characters, in this case the sequence `c69314...579d89`), open the file`c756-exer/e-k8s/s2/standalone/app.py` in Visual Studio Code, and paste it between the empty single quotes in the `if` statement of the